denis-migdal/RBrython/README.md

 RBrython focuses on the core of Python, it doesn't aim to maintain standard Python libraries.

-RBrython does not directly focuses on performances.
+RBrython does not directly focuses on runtime performances.
 However performances can be achieved through an optimizer, or by re-writing critical parts in JS (which should be made easier by RBrython).

+RBrython does not aim for transcription performances and prefers AoT compilation.

 ## Principles